FoxxMD/context-mod/examples/history/README.md

 ### Examples

 * [Low Comment Engagement](/examples/history/lowEngagement.json5) - Check if Author is submitting much more than they comment.
-* [Submission is in Free Karma Subreddits](/examples/recentActivity/freeKarmaOnSubmission.json5) - Check if Author is mostly engaging only in their own content
+* [OP Comment Engagement](/examples/history/opOnlyEngagement.json5) - Check if Author is mostly engaging only in their own content